 Azure is built on a set of REST APIs that support the Azure portal UI.
 Most of these REST APIs are also supported to let you programmatically provision and manage your Azure resources and applications from any Internet-enabled device.
 For the complete set of REST API documentation, see the Azure REST SDK reference.

 Along with REST APIs, many Azure services also let you programmatically manage resources from your applications by using platform-specific Azure SDKs, including SDKs for the following development platforms:

 Running your app on Azure likely involves working with multiple Azure services.
 These services follow the same life cycle and can be thought of as a logical unit.
 For example, a web app might use Web Apps, SQL Database, Storage, Azure Cache for Redis, and Azure Content Delivery Network services.
 Azure Resource Manager lets you work with the resources in your application as a group.
 You can deploy, update, or delete all the resources in a single, coordinated operation.

 Along with logically grouping and managing related resources, Azure Resource Manager includes deployment capabilities that let you customize the deployment and configuration of related resources.
 For example, you can use Resource Manager deploy and configure an application.
-This application can consist of multiple virtual machines, a load balancer, and an Azure SQL database as a single unit.
+This application can consist of multiple virtual machines, a load balancer, and a database in Azure SQL Database as a single unit.

 You develop these deployments by using an Azure Resource Manager template, which is a JSON-formatted document.
 Templates let you define a deployment and manage your applications by using declarative templates, rather than scripts.
 Your templates can work for different environments, such as testing, staging, and production.
 For example, you can use templates to add a button to a GitHub repo that deploys the code in the repo to a set of Azure services with a single click.